huggingface/diffusers/examples/wuerstchen/text_to_image/README.md

 ### Prior Training

-First, you need to set up your development environment as explained in the [installation](#installing-the-dependencies).
+First, you need to set up your development environment as explained in the [installation](#Running-locally-with-PyTorch) section.
 Make sure to set the `DATASET_NAME` environment variables.
 Here, we will use the [Pokemons dataset](https://huggingface.co/datasets/lambdalabs/pokemon-blip-captions).

 ```bash
 export DATASET_NAME="lambdalabs/pokemon-blip-captions"